retirement_assets

 Visualize how inflation and taxation combine to erode nominal investment returns.
 Set an inflation rate and your portfolio’s nominal return, and the tool plots the real after-tax return across six federal tax brackets (0%, 12%, 22%, 24%, 32%, 37%), with the 24% bracket highlighted as the typical IRMAA Tier 1 landing zone.
 A dashed break-even line at 0% real return makes immediately visible that a 2.50% nominal return at 2.50% inflation and 25% tax is not a wash - it is a net loss of purchasing power (~0.61%/year).
 Each bracket card shows your real return at the current portfolio return alongside the minimum nominal return needed to merely preserve purchasing power at that bracket and inflation rate.
 Useful for stress-testing conservative accounts (CDs, money markets, bond funds) where the real return is easily negative without realizing it.

-IncomeTaxPlanner.html — Federal + State Tax Sweep with IRMAA & Capital Gains Sweeps ordinary income from $0 to $1.1M in $10k steps and plots your true all-in effective tax rate — federal, state, and IRMAA combined — alongside a marginal rate curve that makes the Social Security torpedo, IRMAA tier crossings, and NIIT threshold immediately visible.
-Configure filing status, state (13 options), taxpayer ages, fixed Social Security income, capital gains proceeds and basis, a target year 2026–2035 with configurable CPI, and OBBBA provisions (senior deduction, elevated SALT cap).
+IncomeTaxPlanner.html - Federal + State Tax Sweep with IRMAA & Capital Gains Sweeps ordinary income from $0 to $1.1M in $10k steps and plots your true all-in effective tax rate - federal, state, and IRMAA combined - with a marginal rate curve that makes the Social Security torpedo, IRMAA tier crossings, and NIIT threshold immediately visible.
+Configure filing status, state (14 options currently), taxpayer ages, fixed Social Security income, capital gains proceeds and basis, a target year 2026–2035 with configurable CPI, and OBBBA provisions (senior deduction, elevated SALT cap).
 Two linked charts update instantly on any control change, and hovering either chart activates the corresponding tooltip on the other at the same income level.

 The Retirement Optimizer

-This is the OG tool.
+This is the original tool.
 And while I like it, it’s definitely not for everyone.
 There is no “accumulation phase”.
-It focusses on managing withdrawals from your various accounts.
-But it has something I haven’t found in any tool: a withdrawal optimizer.
-Currently it applies a flat growth rate (sooner or later it’s going to feature some Monte Carlo “market shaking” - probably later).
+The focus is managing withdrawals from your accounts.
+But it has something I haven’t found in any tool: a withdrawal strategy optimizer - and a Monte Carlo stress-test tab to show you how your plan holds up across hundreds of simulated market scenarios.

 My primary motivations for this tool are:

-[!WARNING] While I’ve renewed developing this tool and wiped out some of the daunting bugs, it’s still a work in progress.
+[!WARNING] While I’ve renewed development of this tool and conquered some daunting bugs, it’s still a work in progress.

 Features in the Works (and Known Bugs):